baselalaya/TraderCorners/replit.md

 - Optimized marquee effects with pause on hover

 ## Recent Changes
+- **2025-01-31**: Created Products and About Us pages with authentic content from tradercorners.com
+- **2025-01-31**: Updated navigation to include new pages (About, Products) in header and footer
 - **2025-01-31**: Streamlined footer links to include only essential pages for MT5 licensing approval (Contact, Accounts, Platforms, Education, Legal pages)
 - **2025-01-31**: Added comprehensive regulatory compliance information in footer (FCA, CySEC, ASIC licenses with reference numbers)
 - **2025-01-31**: Enhanced footer with detailed regulatory information section and risk warnings